 Conversations Matter: a practical online resource to support safe and effective community discussions about suicide

 Life in Mind: a knowledge exchange portal providing translated evidence, policy, data and resources in suicide prevention, and host of the National Communications Charter

 Mindframe: supporting safe media reporting, portrayal and communication about suicide, mental ill-health, and alcohol and other drugs (AOD)

 Minds Together: supporting the mental health and wellbeing of those who care for someone experiencing mental ill-health or suicidal distress.

-To mark the Institute's 30-year anniversary, a special event will be held in Newcastle 1:00 - 5:00pm Thursday, 27 October and feature the Trevor Waring Memorial Lecture.
-More details to come.
+To mark the Institute's 30-year anniversary, a special event was held at Newcastle City Hall 1:00 - 6:30pm Thursday, 27 October and featured the Trevor Waring Memorial Lecture.

 Hear from some of Everymind's valued stakeholders sharing their congratulations in the video message below.